||Jinichiro Nakano, US Department of Energy - National Energy Technology Laboratory

 ||Real time observations can provide important information needed to understand materials behavior, as these techniques can provide temporal and spatial insights free from artifacts otherwise induced from conventional experimental techniques.
 Traditional and emerging advanced imaging techniques, which may be optical or non-optical, would allow such observations.
 Methods may be enhanced with capabilities that enable heating and cooling, controlled atmospheres, and application of stresses; and can be used to generate real time thermodynamic and kinetic data needed to study a variety of materials and processes.
 This symposium encompasses a broad range of materials science topics enabling cross-cutting opportunities for multiple disciplines (biomaterials, energy materials, functional materials, structural materials, etc.) while topics will be separately categorized in the technical program.
 Presentations are solicited on the application of these methods to materials science and industrial processes, as well as on development of such techniques.

 Topics include, but not limited to:

-- Studies using real time optical (e.g., visible light, white light, laser, IR, and UV) and non-optical (e.g., electron and ultrasound) imaging techniques
+• Studies using real time optical (e.g., visible light, white light, laser, IR, and UV) and non-optical (e.g., scanning probe, electron, and ultrasound) imaging techniques

-At TMS2021, the symposium plans to have joint sessions with:
+The symposium plans the following joint sessions with:

 Respective papers may participate in part of the dedicated sessions.